akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ### Defining sources, sinks and flows

-The objects `Source` and `Sink` define various ways to create sources and sinks of elements.
+The objects @apidoc[stream.*.Source] and @apidoc[stream.*.Sink] define various ways to create sources and sinks of elements.
 The following examples show some of the most useful constructs (refer to the API documentation for more details):

 Scala